KillingSpark/HowLogindWorks/Readme.md

 Logind can open these devices and only logind needs to run with eleviated priviliges.
 Everything else needs to go through logind to get access to devices (at least for input.
 There are some exceptions, where devices are accessible to normal users.)

 #### Libinput
-Now, X11 and Wayland compositors do not themselves deal with devices.
+X11 and Wayland compositors do not themselves deal with device files.
 Both rely on abstractions.
-X11 has multiple input drivers (a libinput based one exists and is widely used), while wayland relies solely on libinput.
+X11 has multiple input drivers (a libinput based one exists and is widely used), while wayland compositors seem to solely rely on libinput.
+For this to work libinput needs to get access to the device files.
+But libinput does not depend on logind.
+So how does that work?

-Libinput normally doesn't care about sessions and whatnot, it just cares about getting device-input from the kernel to the user of the library.
+Libinput doesn't care about sessions and whatnot, it just cares about getting device-input from the kernel to the user of the library.
 It does provide a convenient notion of `seats` from udev which allows the user to get events from the whole seat instead of handling all devices separatly.

-It makes the user to open a devices themselves though, side-stepping the whole permission problems and handing them to the user of the library.
+It makes the user open a devices themselves, side-stepping the whole permission problems and handing them to the user of the library.
 The user needs to provide a function called `open_restricted` which returns a filedescriptor for a given device path.
 This way we can integrate logind support without libinput directly depending on logind.